copdips/copdips.github.io/_posts/2022/2022-03-09-azure-pipeline-variables-and-parameters.md

   default: true
 ```

-In the pipeline syntax, we compare the value by YAML's Boolean type `true` or `false`, but in script, we should compare it with string format of `True` or `False`
+- In pipeline YAML syntax, we compare the value by YAML's Boolean type `true` or `false`
+- In bash script, we should compare it with string format of `True` or `False`

 ### Object parameter